-- Bachelor's degree in civil engineering, environmental engineering, or a closely related engineering or science discipline from an accredited college or university. - Good academic standing at the academic institution last attended. - Minimum grade point average (GPA) of 3.0 on a 4.0 scale on all coursework attempted as an upper division student (beyond 60 semester credit hours). - Satisfy at least one of the following: - 1) Graduate Record Examination (GRE) recommended minimum percentile ranks of 25% on the verbal reasoning section and 65% on the quantitative section.
-For tests taken after 2015, the corresponding scaled scores are 145 (verbal) and 158 (quantitative); or - 2) Evidence of passing the NCEES Fundamentals of Engineering (FE) or Principles and Practice of Engineering (PE) exam; or - 3) GRE Waiver as explained in Section 2.5. - 4) Note that at this time, the GRE requirement has been waived (and extended) for all engineering master's applicants applying through Fall 2026 (https://eng.famu.fsu.edu/cee/graduate/admission-requirements). - Two signed letters of recommendation on official letterheads from academics or professionals attesting to the M.Eng. study potential of the applicant. - Statement of Purpose describing reasons for pursuing the Master of Engineering degree and career goals. - International students whose native language is not English will be required to pass the Test of English as a Foreign Language (TOEFL) and demonstrate proficiency in English prior to admission per university guidelines.
+- Bachelor's degree in civil engineering, environmental engineering, or a closely related engineering or science discipline from an accredited college or university. - Good academic standing at the academic institution last attended. - Minimum grade point average (GPA) of 3.0 on a 4.0 scale on all coursework attempted as an upper division student (beyond 60 semester credit hours). - The Graduate Record Examination (GRE) requirement has been waived for all engineering master's applicants. - CV/Resume Information should be current. - Two signed letters of recommendation on official letterheads from academics or professionals attesting to the M.Eng. study potential of the applicant. - Statement of Purpose describing reasons for pursuing the Master of Engineering degree and career goals. - International students whose native language is not English will be required to pass the Test of English as a Foreign Language (TOEFL) and demonstrate proficiency in English prior to admission per university guidelines.
 The minimum TOEFL score is 80 (internet-based).
 International English Language Testing System (Academic IELTS) score of 6.5 is also accepted.
-This requirement may be waived for students who have obtained a prior degree from a U.S. institution.
+This requirement may be waived for students who have obtained a prior degree from a U.S. institution. - The department offers a fully online MEng program along with the traditional MEng program.
+The admission requirements are the same for both MEng programs.
+More details regarding the online MEng program can be found on the following website: